Confidence-coin/Confidence-coin.github.io/Flash-Consensus-algorithm/index.md

 # Attacks

 ## Double-spending attack
-Unlike PoW and many other consensuses, Flash is highly resistant to the double-spend attack since there are no forks in the system.
+Flash is highly resistant to the double-spend attack since there are no forks in the system.
 All the blocks are valid and become part of the blockchain.

 But still, let's review the possible cases on Flash.